 Weaver: Nothing!
 We've been through all this, and nothing!

 Miller: You can't expect an enormous volcano with three tiny bags of explosives.
 You have to let nature take her course.
 Give it time, it'll work.

 - Truth in Television: The character modeled after Major Allison Digby Tatham-Warter in A Bridge Too Far always carries an umbrella because, as Tatham-Warter said after the war, he "could never remember the bally password and had to think of some way to let everyone know I was English!"
 The character is actually less an example than the real man.
 He refused to show fear in front of his men, including never running between cover.
 The actor Anthony Hopkins couldn't force himself to walk while fake explosions were all around him and couldn't fathom how the real man could do so in the face of real bombs.

 - He also has among the greatest responses to a surrender request: "We haven't the proper facilities to take you all prisoner!
 Sorry!
 We'd like to, but we can't accept your surrender!
 Was there anything else?"
 After this, Colonel Frost comments, "Well, that's that."

-- Carry On Up The Khyber features renowned archetypes.
+- Carry On...
+Up the Khyber features renowned archetypes.
 The British characters are constantly speaking in dry witticisms, going about their usual routines and having downplayed reactions to life-threatening situations.
-While having dinner during a bombardment, they discover that their "meat course" is actually the Fakir's severed head.
+While having dinner during a bombardment, they discover that their "meat course" is actually a homeless Fakir's severed head.
 One Brit deadpans, "Well that's dashed unsporting.
 It's the closed season for Fakirs."

 - The trope is specifically lampshaded then mocked when the gallant heroes are tossed into an Afghan prison, awaiting torture and execution.
 The captain tries to rally their spirit.